The Common Language of Clay

 Ceramic Water Filter

-I first began working with clay in 2007 when I transitioned from working in the field of agriculture picking fruit to working at the factory Filtron.
-I was originally hired to make organic compost out of worms, but within the first two weeks I was transferred to the area fabricating ceramic water filters.
+I first began working with clay at a ceramic water factory.
 I used a hydraulic press to form the porous filter, fired the filters in the wood kilns I had built, and then brushed on a thin layer of colloidal silver to kill the remaining 99.9% of bacteria or parasites in the drinking water.
-These filters were sold with a 5 gallon plastic bucket, spicket at the bottom, and lid on the top to non-governmental organizations distributing them to communities throughout the country to improve access to clean, potable water.
+These filters were sold with a 5 gallon plastic bucket, spigot at the bottom, and lid on the top to non-governmental organizations distributing them to communities throughout the country to improve access to clean, potable water.

 IMG_3791.JPG